 1) It’s not about sex.
 The WNBR is about loving your body, loving low-car or car-free life, demonstrating the power of bikes in mass motion, metaphorically conveying the vulnerability of people on bikes, experiencing the city in a new way and loving the friends and new friends you’ll see before, during and after.
 And although all of those things are almost certainly good for your sex life, you’ll be surprised how much fun nudity (or near-nudity) is without sex.

 2) Nobody cares that your body is not perfect.
 Nobody’s body is perfect, so for one night, everybody’s body gets to be perfect.

-4) It’s okay not to be into naked bike riding.
+4) It’s okay to not be into naked bike riding.
 WNBR is not everybody’s thing and you should not feel bad if it’s not your thing.
 But you definitely shouldn’t knock it until you’ve tried it.

 Have fun, everybody.
 BikePortland’s coverage begins very early tomorrow morning.

 (Did this post ring a bell?
 That’s because it’s an annual tradition in these parts.)

 Michael Andersen was news editor of BikePortland.org from 2013 to 2016 and still pops up occasionally.